Bankruptcy Constitution: A New UnderstandingApril 1, 2016

 The Constitutional Roots of Bankruptcy

 As a bankruptcy attorney, I often have the need to counsel my clients about their embarrassment and feelings that others will judge them harshly because they filed bankruptcy.
 I often give them a “pep talk” about the constitutional origins of bankruptcy.
-I hope this brief history helps to dispel the stigma of bankruptcy.
+I hope this brief history helps to dispel the stigma of bankruptcy constitution.

 Bankruptcy is Authorized by the Federal Constitution